MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - When authorizing the G Suite Admin source connector, the template showed the prescan warning.
 As prescan is no longer needed due to its integration into the regular scan and transfer process, the warning from the connector authorization template in the UI has been removed.

-- When authorizing or reauthorizing an Office 365 connector, a picker will show accounts that are currently signed into Microsoft.
+- When authorizing or reauthorizing an Office 365 connector, a picker shows accounts that are currently signed into Microsoft.
 This improves the user experience as it prevents them from manually entering their credentials if they're already logged into Microsoft.

 - A fix has been made to distinguish OneNote notebooks and folders with ".one" extension.
 Previously, when running a transfer from an Office 365 source, folder names with.one extension would fail to transfer the folders' content to the destination as the app would consider it as OneNote notebook.

 - A fix has been made to correct an issue when signing into Mover.
 Some users were unable to sign in with their Microsoft account even though authorization seems to have gone fine.
 The application would redirect them back to the Mover sign in page after trying to load the UI, without any error messages.
 This behavior has been fixed; these users can now sign in with their Microsoft accounts.

 - A fix has been made to correct discrepancies in the migration reports metrics.
-In the future, more fields will be added to this report to give users a better understanding of ongoing migrations.
+In the future, more fields are added to this report to give users a better understanding of ongoing migrations.

-- When the user tries to authorize the Office 365 connector, and if the tenant lacks Microsoft 365 licenses, the connector authorization will fail, and the error message "Couldn't retrieve SharePoint Online site list.
+- When the user tries to authorize the Office 365 connector, and if the tenant lacks Microsoft 365 licenses, the connector authorization fails, and the error message "Couldn't retrieve SharePoint Online site list.
 We suspect your tenant lacks SharePoint Online licenses" will be displayed in the UI.

-- When a transfer gets automatically re-queued, its status will now show as "Re-Queued" as opposed to "Queued".
-When it's running from an automatic re-queue, it will show as "Rerunning".
+- When a transfer gets automatically requeued, its status will now show as "Re-Queued" as opposed to "Queued".
+When it's running from an automatic requeue, it shows as "Rerunning".

 - Saving the permission map for a migration via the web UI that had a job_limit set or auto_job_limit set (migration scaler) caused those fields to set back to null, and the settings were lost.
 This issue is now fixed.

 - Google Drive now lets users create shortcuts to their drive files as part of migrating the Google Drive app from multi-parenting to single-parenting behavioral models.
 Shortcuts are files that link to other files on the user's drive.
 The Mover app currently doesn't support moving those files to a destination.
-When completed, the transfer status row will display yellow, indicating that some files are unsupported and that rerunning won't fix it.
+When completed, the transfer status row displays yellow, indicating that some files are unsupported and that rerunning won't fix it.

 ## Backend v1.19.0 (July 14, 2020)

 Exciting new features for migrations out of G Suite and Box.

-- For migrations out of G Suite, requesting a "Google Pre-scan" was required before running the regular scans or transfers in order to prevent data duplication.
-The Google Pre-scan process has now been integrated into our regular migration scan and transfer processes, eliminating the need to request a Google Pre-scan from our support team.
+- For migrations out of G Suite, requesting a "Google Prescan" was required before running the regular scans or transfers in order to prevent data duplication.
+The Google Prescan process has now been integrated into our regular migration scan and transfer processes, eliminating the need to request a Google Prescan from our support team.
 For more information, please refer to: <https://aka.ms/MoverGSuite>.
 - For migrations out of Box, all Box Notes will now be automatically converted to Microsoft Word documents in the destination.
 For more information, please refer to: <https://aka.ms/MoverBox>.

 ## Backend v1.18.1 (July 8, 2020)